pelsql/QueryAuditToolForMSSql/README.md

 - Reliable query auditing requires recording them on disk, allowing for later retrieval.
 Other audit targets may result in lost events.
 - To ensure data retention, it is essential to manage audit files programmatically rather than allowing them to disappear with the "rollover" option.
 Without programmatic management, the disk may become full.
 The script handles the deletion of files whose contents have been processed.
 - The continuous automation of file content retrieval provides a user-friendly interface in the form of a SQL table rather than requiring post-processing via XQuery in SQL.
 The query information is then reconciled with that intercepted by the login trigger.
-- The final result is stored in a table, **dbo.AuditComplet**, within the **AuditReq** database.
+- The final result is stored in a table, **dbo.FullAudit**, within the **FullQryAudit** database.
 This storage is limited to 45 days to prevent indefinite growth of the database.
 Therefore, it is important to perform regular SQL backups.

 This tool, deployable in a **[single SQL script available here](https://raw.githubusercontent.com/pelsql/QueryAuditToolForMSSql/main/QueryAuditToolForMSSql.sql)**, integrates several SQL automations for query auditing.